ianstormtaylor/superstruct/Readme.md

 <br/>
 <br/>

 Superstruct makes it easy to define interfaces and then validate Javascript data against them.
-Its type annotation API was inspired by [Typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html), [Flow](https://flow.org/en/docs/types/) and [GraphQL](http://graphql.org/learn/schema/), which gives it a API familiar, easy to understand API.
-But Superstruct is designed for runtime data validations, like accepting arbitrary input in a REST or GraphQL API, so it throws detailed errors for you or your end users.
+Its type annotation API was inspired by [Typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html), [Flow](https://flow.org/en/docs/types/), [Go](https://gobyexample.com/structs), and [GraphQL](http://graphql.org/learn/schema/), which gives it a familiar, easy to understand API.

+But Superstruct is designed for runtime data validations, so it throws detailed runtime errors for you or your end users.
+This is especially useful in situations like accepting arbitrary input in a REST or GraphQL API.
+But it can even be used to validate internal data structures in non-typed code bases.

 <br/>